.avif)

 Finally, it's important to consider the impact of upgrades and downgrades on your attrition metrics.
 While a customer who downgrades their subscription isn't technically leaving your service entirely, it represents a contraction in revenue.

-Conversely, an upgrade increases revenue.
-Traditional attrition rate calculations typically focus on complete customer loss.
-However, to get a more nuanced sense of customer health and revenue trends, some companies also track metrics like net revenue retention (NRR), which factors in upgrades, downgrades, and churn to show the overall change in recurring revenue from existing customers.
+Some companies track metrics like net revenue retention (NRR), which factors in upgrades, downgrades, and churn.
+This metric shows the overall change in recurring revenue from existing customers.

 Remember: A customer completely leaving is still considered attrition, but downgrades signal a potential risk or a change in customer needs that's crucial to monitor.